pejhvaman/mapout/README.md

 ## Upcoming Enhancements:

-- Delete individual workouts or clear all workouts
+- Delete individual workouts or clear all workouts ✅Implemented
 - Edit workouts to adjust details
 - Sort workouts based on specific criteria
 - Restore objects from localStorage after page reload
 - More intuitive UI messages for better user experience
-- Visual documentation, including flowcharts, architecture diagrams, and class structures
 - Ability to position the map to show all workouts
 - Ability to draw lines and shapes
 - Geocode location from cordinates to show a better description of location (ex: Bury Road in London, England)